Where Prologis Stands With Analysts | Benzinga

 Where Prologis Stands With Analysts

-Prologis (NYSE:PLD) has observed the following analyst ratings within the last quarter:
+Within the last quarter, Prologis (NYSE:PLD) has observed the following analyst ratings:

 |Bullish